mrowe/mikerowecode.com/_posts/2004-01-13-FirstUpdate.md

+---
+layout: post
-The First of Many Frequent Updates
+title: The First of Many Frequent Updates
+---

 <p>In what will be the first of many frequent updates, we look at the
 current state of my blosxom blog!</p>